julaberry/ConcernBot/README.md

 ### !em
 Toggles exception mode.

-When enabled, users in the exception list are immune to external emote deletion.
+When enabled, users in the exception list are immune to external emote deletion on all servers.

 ### !tm
 Toggles troll mode.